chrisguest75/nix-examples/09_distroless/README.md

 TODO:

 * --output doesn't seem to work on macosx
-* complete the generic builder, improve the ffmpeg one.
 * slim down the ffmpeg builder and remove options not required.

 ## Bake